 The Future of Recruiting & Hiring: 5 Trends to Watch

-Despite pandemic companies are still hiring
+The current environment: despite pandemic companies are still hiring

 Some employers that have had to lay off or furlough employees still need to hire for existing and new essential positions.
 But concern about the future has made these employers incredibly cautious in their hiring decisions.
 This has resulted in increasing levels of approval before offers are made or the indefinite deferral of hiring decisions altogether.